Stygian84/BookSwap/README.md

 # Overview
 BookSwap is a web application designed to facilitate the exchange or trading of books between users.
 This web app aims to create a community-driven platform for book lovers to exchange books, connect with like-minded individuals, and expand their reading horizons.
 The real-time chat feature enhances communication between users, while the book listing and search functionalities make it easy for users to find the books they're interested in exchanging.

+# Link
+The web app can be accessed [here](https://bookswap-123.netlify.app) without any set up.

 # Versions
 **Windows:** 10 Version 22H2 (OS Build 19045.4170)
 **Node :** v20.11.0